jwcarr/drift/README.md

-Algorithms for the automated correction of vertical drift in eye tracking data
+Algorithms for the automated correction of vertical drift in eye-tracking data
 ==============================================================================

 This repository contains the code and data for a paper on vertical drift correction algorithms published in *Behavior Research Methods*.
 You can download the open-access paper [here](https://doi.org/10.3758/s13428-021-01554-0) or you can watch our 15-minute Psychonomics talk [here](https://joncarr.net/d/carr_pescuma_furlan_ktori_crepaldi-2020-psychonomics-video.mp4).